Damocles-fr/PPJF/README.md

     Launch medias from the Jellyfin web interface directly with PotPlayer.
 Steps 1 to 6 required.

-    Optional :  One click link to Windows File Explorer for the corresponding media (from the Jellyfin media information panel)
+    Optional :  Clickable link to Windows File Explorer for the corresponding media (from the Jellyfin media information panel)

     Optional : Jellyfin Service Automation, Start and stop the Jellyfin server automatically with the Jellyfin interface and closing it.